MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagdevcaps.md

  - DEVCAPS
 ---

-# tagDEVCAPS structure

 ## -description

-The DEVCAPS structure describes the capabilities of an external device.
+The **DEVCAPS** structure describes the capabilities of an external device.

 ## -struct-fields